S9 - Logo - Mark

 3. Catch & Store Energy

-We aim to lower the carbon footprint of our homes by offering solutions that work with nature such as geothermal, PV solar, battery systems, green roofs, etc.
+We push to lower the carbon footprint of our homes by offering solutions that work with nature such as geothermal, PV solar, battery systems, and green roofs.

 Sustainability 05